Fort Worth Quick Facts

 History

-In 1978, Tarleton State University established its Fort Worth presence with Dr. Lamar Johanson’s medical laboratory science program, initially enrolling eight students.
+In 1978, Tarleton State University established its Fort Worth presence with Dr. Lamar Johanson’s medical laboratory science program.
 The program expanded, relocating to the Richard C. Schaffer Building in the 1990s.

 The 2006 move to the Hickman Building marked a turning point.
 Student numbers grew significantly, reaching over 1,700 by 2015.